logar16/LunarLander/README.md

 -----

 When training a more complex agent (using target and active networks to keep training more stable), I found that the model would initially learn how to land the craft, but then it would learn how to fly and not try to land anymore.
 Eventually it would realize it needed to combine both skills in order to score points and then it would perform a solid 200 points from then on.
-The simpler agent, is more volatile, but it does not seem to undergo the same struggle between flying to avoid crashing, and landing to score points.
+It took several thousand steps to achieve these results.
+I think it is a more robust flier, but it comes with much more significant training costs.
+The simpler agent, is more volatile, but it does not seem to undergo the same struggle between flying to avoid crashing, and landing to score points, and it trains much much faster.

 ![stable-learner](figures/DDQN/replay10-update30k_training.png)